How to Practice Mindfulness Meditation

 Sitting on a cushion, cross your legs comfortably in front of you.
 There's no need to contort yourself into an uncomfortable posture.
 Just simply cross your legs as you might have done as a child.
 Notice again that you want your hips higher than your knees.
 If necessary, add more height to your seat by folding up a blanket or towel.

 Hands rest on the thighs, facing down.
 The eyes are somewhat open and the gaze rests gently on the floor in front of you about four to six feet away.
-If you are closer to the wall than that, let your gaze rest on the wall wherever it lands as if you were looking that distance in front.
+If you are closer to the wall than that, let your gaze rest on the wall wherever it lands as if you were looking out that far.
 The gaze is not tightly focused.
 The idea is that whatever is in front of you is what's in front of you.
 Don't stare or do anything special with your gaze; just let it rest where you've set it.

 Let your front be open and your back be strong.